KyleRego/KyleRego.github.io/collections/_notes/ruby.markdown

 ## Articles

 - [Better Specs](https://www.betterspecs.org/)
-  - This is a really interesting page on best practices using RSpec to test Rails applications.
-There are two points that really stood out to me.
-    - The first is that RSpec examples should not use the word "should" (this is enforced by the `rubocop-rspec` RuboCop extension).
-This is a habit I had for a while after reading The RSpec Book.
-In the older versions of RSpec, expectations used the keyword `should`.
-Something I remember from the book was that the tests were expectations of behavior rather than assertions (they describe what should happen, rather than what actually happens).
-So that's what I was thinking when I wrote should so many times.
-    - The second is about the rule of thumb that every RSpec example should have only one expectation.
-I think this is a good practice, but I have realized that when testing something that exposes a lot of data manipulation behind a small interface, following this rule and not having to sacrifice performance means using `before(:all)` instead of `let` (to set up the subject of the test once for every example) but [this is not recommended](https://www.rubydoc.info/gems/rspec-core/RSpec%2FCore%2FHooks:before): *It is very tempting to use before(:context) to speed things up, but we recommend that you avoid this as there are a number of gotchas.* Rather than doing that, I think it may be best to break the one expect per example rule for these kinds of integration tests.
 - [The Case Against Monkey Patching](https://shopify.engineering/the-case-against-monkey-patching)
 - [Feature Tests vs. Integration Tests vs. Unit Tests](https://mixandgo.com/learn/ruby-on-rails/feature-vs-integration-vs-unit-tests)